Flaque/boop/README.md

 In other words, all standard unix commands like `cd`, `grep`, `ls` all work by default.
 All commands you've `brew install`'d or `apt-get`'d work too.

-As such, hello world in Beep is just:
+As such, hello world in Boop is just:

 ```
 echo Hello World